NovaliX-Dev/sdl_template/template/.github/ISSUE_TEMPLATE/bug_report.md

 2. Step 2

 # Expected behavior
-Describe here who the application should heave reacted.
+Describe here who the template should heave reacted.

-# Environment informations
-Please fill those information about the environment.

-* OS :
-* App Version :

 # Addition Context
 If you have additional informations, put them here.